 67:61:03:01.
 Articles of incorporation.
-Each agency that is not a governmental agency or federally recognized tribe, that provides intensive outpatient treatment services, day treatment services, clinically-managed residential detoxification services, medicallymonitored intensive inpatient treatment services, or clinically-managed low-intensity residential treatment services shall be incorporated as, or as a part of, either a business corporation or a nonprofit corporation in accordance with SDCL chapters 47-1A and 47-22 to
+Each agency that is not a governmental agency or federally recognized tribe, that provides intensive outpatient treatment services, day treatment services, clinically-managed, residential detoxification services, medicallymonitored, intensive inpatient treatment services, or clinically-managed, low-intensity residential treatment services-shall must be incorporated as, or as a part of, either a business corporation or a nonprofit corporation in accordance with SDCL chapters 47-1A and 47-22 to 47-28, inclusive.

-47-28, inclusive.

 67:61:03:02.
 Board of director policies.
-An agency operating as a nonprofit corporation shall have a board of directors.
+An agency operating as a nonprofit corporation-shall must have a board of directors.
 The board of directors shall establish policies that govern the overall management of the agency and reflect community concerns and interests.

 67:61:03:03.
 Board meetings and minutes of meetings.
 The board of directors of each agency with a board shall meet at least quarterly.
-Minutes of all board of director meetings shall be kept.
-The minutes shall include at least the following:
+Minutes of all board-of-director meetings shall must be kept by the agency.
+The minutes-shall must include at least the following: